The Cellars

 Wines

 We harvest mechanically.
 In fact, in recent years, the technical advances in harvesting machines have been considerable.
 Our machines are very gentle on the grapes and can also sort them onboard.
-Each grape variety is harvested at perfect maturity.
+Each grape variety is harvested at perfect maturity, block by block.
+On average, our harvest season lasts 4 weeks, but is always adjusted based on the weather encountered.

 In the winery, sorting by mechanical sorting table, then by hand, completes the selection process and sends only the finest grapes into the vinification vats.